Zeta Centauri

 ζ Cen is a double-lined spectroscopic binary system, which indicates that the orbital motion was detected by shifts in the absorption lines of their combined spectra caused by the Doppler effect.
 The two stars orbit each other over a period of slightly more than eight days with an orbital eccentricity of about 0.5.
 The estimated angular separation of the pair is 1.4 mas.

 At an estimated age of 40 million years, the primary component of this system appears to be in the subgiant stage of its evolution with a stellar classification of B2.5 IV.
 It is a large star with nearly 8 times the mass of the Sun and close to 6 times the Sun's radius.
 This star is rotating rapidly with a projected rotational velocity of 235 km s^{−1}.

+Nomenclature

+Zeta Centauri, Latinized from ζ Centauri, is the star's Bayer designation.
+Along with other modern Bayer designations in Centaurus, it was assigned by Nicolas Louis de Lacaille in his 1756 star catalog; the star referred to as ζ Centauri in Bayer's Uranometria of 1603 is Acrux in the Southern Cross, then considered part of Centaurus.

+This star has been referred to by the proper name Alnair /æ'nɛər/, from نير بطن قنطورس, though this was originally a name for Acrux (see above).
+Alnair is also the proper name of α Gruis and was officially approved by the IAU as the name of that star.
+This star has also been referred to as Baten Kentaurus, from the same Arabic source.